 An adjustment in relation to exit fees was performed on the HBI pack to conform with UK GAAP.
 Under UK GAAP exit fees are recorded once inventory is placed in a warehouse.
 US GAAP revenue recognition rules require that exit fees be recorded upon the removal of the inventory from the warehouse.

-31 March 2000 results
+MG plc 31 March 2000 results

-Dividend payable of £14.1 million on acceptance of recommended cash offer by Enron reflected in 31 March results.
+KPMG did not perform any audit work on the group’s 31 March 2000 interim results.
+However the published interim results confirmed that they had been prepared on the same basis as the 30 September 1999 financial statements and using the same accounting policies.
+KPMG limited their review to discussion with the Directors of any issues noted in their September audit.
+No further issues were identified.

 UK/US GAAP accounting policy differences